chatmail/dkim-milter/README.md

 The main configuration file contains global settings.

-The global settings can be overridden for certain inputs through *override files*.
+The global settings can be overridden for certain inputs through *overrides* in table-like *override files*.
+Overrides can be applied to connecting network addresses, recipients (given in the `RCPT TO:` SMTP command), and to senders (in the *Sender* or *From* headers).

 For example, the `recipient_overrides` parameter can be used to specify configuration overrides for certain message recipients.
 This allows, for example, to disable use of the *l=* tag in generated signatures globally, but enable it for certain recipients only.

-Overrides can be applied to recipients (given in the `RCPT TO:` SMTP command), and to senders (in the *Sender* or *From* headers).

-This design, with main config whose parameters can be overridden with some granularity, should be flexible enough to implement many configuration requirements.
+This design, with main configuration whose parameters can be overridden with some granularity, should be flexible enough to implement many configuration requirements.

 ### Sign/verify decision